benschw/go-playground/dockit/README.md

 	sudo ./dockit -service Hipache -stop

-Note the containers are still there in a "stopped" state, and that a subsequent `-start` will run a new instance.
+Note the containers are still there in a "stopped" state, and that a subsequent `-start` will run new instances.